ofmgraz/arche-localhost-utils/README.md

 ## local PHP setup

-information about the needed PHP setup to run ingestions and file checks can be found [here](https://github.com/acdh-oeaw/arche-ingest?tab=readme-ov-file#installation--usage)
+* either install all needed things; see information about the needed PHP setup to run ingestions and file checks can be found [here](https://github.com/acdh-oeaw/arche-ingest?tab=readme-ov-file#installation--usage)

+* or user docker

 ## how to test